Calvin College Courses

 The library is also rich in primary sources from the nineteenth century, notably significant portions of material from microfilm collections such as Western Americana, History of the Pacific Northwest, The Plains and Rockies, Travels in the West and Southwest, and History of the Canadian Northwest.
 Descriptions of this material on microfilm can be found at the library website.

-The Mellema Program director’s study of science fiction novels and films set in the American West was published in October 2008 with the University Press of Kansas under the title Future West: Utopia and Apocalypse in Frontier Science Fiction.
+Director of the Mellema Program William Katerberg's study of science fiction novels and films set in the American West was published in October 2008 under the title Future West: Utopia and Apocalypse in Frontier Science Fiction (University Press of Kansas, 2008).
 The book debuted at the Western History Association and American Studies Association conferences in the Fall of 2008.

-The history textbook that the director is co-writing with Carol Higham of Davidson College in North Carolina, Conquests & Consequences: The American West from Frontier to Region, in August 2009 by Harlan Davidson Press in Illinois.
-It will debut at the Fall 2009 meetings of the Western Historical Association.
+Katerberg also cowrote a history textbook with Carol Higham of Davidson College in North Carolina, Conquests & Consequences: The American West from Frontier to Region (Wiley-Blackwell, 2009).
+It debuted at the Fall 2009 meetings of the Western Historical Association.
+Katerberg and Higham are continuing work on coediting additional volumes in the series.
+Currently in development are volumes on environmental history in the West and on religion in the West, which should be completed in 2014.